Orionthestarhog/de-software.github.io/_posts/2018-10-30-we-now-have-a-blog.md

 ---
 layout: post
 title: We now have a blog!
-description:Cool things have arrived!
+description: Cool things have arrived!
 Our website now has a blog page!
 author: DomElement
 twitter: DomElement0001
 image: social.jpg